SMLL Docs

 1. Navigate to your database's Settings tab

-2. Under Replicas, increase the replica count
+2. Under Replicas, use the slider or input to set the replica count (1–3)

 3. Click Save — the new replica provisions in the background